DragonSenses/Curiosity/JavaScript/14. Miscellaneous/14.7 WeakRef and FinalizationRegistry/weakref-finalizationregistry.md

 One way to handle this problem - is to periodically scavenge the cache and clear out "dead" entries.
 Another way - is to use finalizers, which we will explore next.

+## Example 2: Using WeakRef to track DOM objects

+Another use case for `WeakRef` - is tracking DOM objects.

+Let's imagine a scenario where some third-party code or library interacts with elements on our page as long as they exist in the DOM.
+For example, it could be an external utility for monitoring and notifying about the system's state (commonly so-called "logger" – a program that sends informational messages called "logs").

+See **weakref-dom** for the interactive example.

+When the "Start sending messages" button is clicked, in the so-called "logs display window" (an element with the `.window__body` class), messages (logs) start to appear.

+But, as soon as this element is deleted from the DOM, the logger should stop sending messages.
+To reproduce the removal of this element, just click the "Close" button in the top right corner.

+In order not to complicate our work, and not to notify third-party code every time our DOM-element is available, and when it is not, it will be enough to create a weak reference to it using `WeakRef`.

+Once the element is removed from the DOM, the logger will notice it and stop sending messages.